 October 2015

 The city returned from the Flint River to its former source of treated water, the Detroit municipal system.
-The governor signed a spending bill appropriating $9.35 million.
-To provide health services for residents and helped Flint reconnect with Detroit for water supply.
+The governor signed a spending bill appropriating $9.35 million to provide health services for residents and help Flint reconnect with Detroit for its water supply.

 January to July 2016